The family flies, which for the most part consist of very small flies, I

 The larvae develop on dung or decaying plant and animal material.
 A

-beautiful shining black fly with a body shaped like an ant's.
+beautiful shining black fly with a body shaped like an ant.

 Sepsis spec.
 Family Black scavenger flies